unkarelian/timeline-memory/README.md

 - Update existing entries with new information
 - Set entries as "constant" (always active) or keyword-triggered
 - Delete entries when appropriate

+### Loading Screen

+During Timeline Fill, Agentic Timeline Fill, and Lore Management operations, a fullscreen loading screen appears with:

+- **Ambient backgrounds and music** - Customizable atmosphere while you wait
+- **Rotating fun facts** - Random trivia to keep you entertained
+- **Abort button** - Cancel the operation at any time

+**Customizing the loading screen:**

+Add your own backgrounds and music by placing numbered files in the assets folder:
+- `assets/backgrounds/1.png`, `2.jpg`, `3.png`, etc.
+- `assets/music/1.mp3`, `2.mp3`, `3.ogg`, etc.

+Files are automatically paired by number.
+See `assets/README.md` for details.

+### Mini-Games

+While waiting for long operations, you can play retro-style mini-games:

+- **Snake** - Classic snake game with arrow keys or WASD
+- **Breakout** - Brick-breaking paddle game
+- **Tetris** - The timeless puzzle game

+Games appear in a sidebar during loading.
+Add `assets/music/game.mp3` for game music.

 ### AI Tool Calls